 Guerrilla marketing has been around for quite some time and although it’s messages and methods are unconventional, it serves a marketing intent.
 It’s meant to raise brand or cause awareness around large audiences and stir up dialogue.
 At its core, it’s marketing that needs to be seen in order to be understood.

-Guerrilla marketing is an advertising and marketing strategy in which a company uses the element of surprise or shock in order to promote a brand's products or services.
+Guerrilla marketing is an advertising and marketing strategy in which a company uses the element of surprise to promote a brand’s products or services.
 It’s difficult not to immediately think about guerrilla warfare when you see the words “guerrilla marketing” and that is because that’s where this type of marketing got its name.

-The whole concept of guerrilla warfare is based on the element of surprise, which is one of the main components of a well crafted guerrilla marketing campaign.
-The term was made popular by Jay Conrad Levinson's 1984 book called simply Guerrilla Marketing.
+The whole concept of guerrilla warfare is based on the element of surprise.
+This is one of the main components of a well crafted guerrilla marketing campaign.
+The term was made popular by Jay Conrad Levinson’s 1984 book called simply Guerrilla Marketing.

 The core building blocks of guerrilla marketing uses different techniques and strategies in order to help brands make direct connections with their customers.
 One of the main goals of guerrilla marketing is to invoke an emotional reaction from potential consumers and get them to remember and spread the word about a brand’s products.